Methods: Wide subjects and new grounds

 • Facies identification of Tertiary lignite

-• Biostratigraphy: stratigraphic classification of lignite seams, layers and corollary horizons
+• Biostratigraphy: stratigraphic classification of lignite seams, layers and accompanying horizons

-• Representation and investigation of fine structures with the aid of the ScanningElectronMicroscope
+• Representation and examination of fine structures using the scanning electron microscope

 Sediment petrography

-Independently of the grain size, each sample can be put through particle analysis with digital image evaluation.
+Regardless of grain size, each sample can be subjected to particle analysis or phase analysis with digital image evaluation.

 Applications of Sediment Petrography